Problems We Found With Jersey City Drinking WaterRSS

 Lead In Jersey City Drinking Water

-Lead mixes with tap water when water comes into contact with older lead service pipes and lead-containing plumbing.
+Lead can enter Jersey City drinking water when water comes into contact with older lead service pipes and lead-containing plumbing.
 When corrosion control measures fail, such as the country witnessed in Flint, Michigan, lead leaches into the drinking water and reaches toxic levels.
-Recent sampling for lead in Jersey City found a 90th percentile concentration of 7.4 parts per billion, although no samples exceeded the Action Level of 15 ppb.
-While these concentrations fall below the Action Level, the EPA and CDC have made it clear that there is no such thing as a safe level of lead.
+Recent sampling for lead in Jersey City found a 90th percentile concentration of 4.39 parts per billion.
+While these concentrations fall below the Federal Action Level, the EPA, CDC, and the American Academy of Pediatrics all agree that there is no such thing as a safe level of lead.
 Additionally, federal regulations cannot possibly take into account levels measured at an individual tap, especially if your home has plumbing that contains lead.

 Chromium 6 In Jersey City Drinking Water

 Chromium 6 is a hazardous metal that is not currently regulated by the EPA.
 Jersey City tap water recently averaged 90 parts per trillion for chromium 6.
 This average level is over 3 times higher than the concentration determined to have a negligible impact on cancer risk.
 It's important to point out that the last timeJersey City tested for chromium 6 was in 2015, so this concentration might not be representative of the current chromium 6 levels in Jersey City tap water.

 Disinfection Byproducts (DBPs) In Jersey City Drinking Water